Bogdan-Strat/Calculating-the-Entropy-of-Romanian-Language/README.md

-#Calculating-the-Entropy-of-Romanian-language
-Calculus of the entropy of Romanian language
+#Calculus of the entropy of Romanian language

 Starting from the research done by Shannon, we note the work "Prediction and Entropy of Printed English", in which he presents 2 methods for estimating the entropy of the English language: